Jadav-Gajanand-19/Pahaar---Your-study-buddy/README.md

 ## 📞 Support

-For support, email support@prahaar.app or open an issue in the repository.
+For support, email j.gajanand1123@gmail.com or open an issue in the repository.

 ---